opentok/Opentok-Java-SDK/README.md

 An instance can be initialized using the `com.opentok.SessionProperties.Builder` class.
-The `sessionId` property of the returned `com.opentok.Session` instance, which you can read using the `getSessionId()` method, is useful to get a sessionId that can be saved to a persistent store (such as a database).
+The `sessionId` property of the returned `com.opentok.Session` instance, which you can read using the `getSessionId()` method, is useful to get an identifier that can be saved to a persistent store (such as a database).

 ```java